fennovj/azure-notes/dp_201_exam/05_sql_database.md

 - Standard: max 35 day backup retention. max 1TB per database
 - Premium: same as above, but supports OLTP in-memory. max 4TB per database

-Also, premium has a higher response time requirement.
+Also, premium just has a beter response time.
 This following numbers are ran on a 'representative' benchmark of real-world data.

 - Basic: 80th percentile at 2 seconds.
 - Standard: 90th percentile at 1 seconds.
 - Premium: 95th percentile at 0.5 seconds.

+## Authentication

+Quick note about authentication: SQL database also supports Azure AD, by making an AD Admin, and running something like `CREATE USER [bob@contoso.com] FROM EXTERNAL PROVIDER;`.